 The PCC is invested in the success of the researchers we fund and we want to make sure your time is spent as efficiently as possible.
 Ensuring an understanding of the PCC’s mission and priorities will serve to strengthen grant applications, and increase chances of funding success.

-Pre-applications for the next PCC funding cycle are due November 1, 2016.
+The PCC accepts grant applications three times annually: March 1st, July 1st, and November 1st.
 The PCC evaluates micro-grant applications year-round for applications requiring less than $75,000 and six months to complete.
 Please see our application instructions for detailed information on how to submit a PCC Grant.